acope/Senior-Design/doc/serial_interface_rule.md

 #### Sending Recorded Data
 - MC shall send **"S"** to indicate start of data transmission.
-- Order of data and length will be **TBD** based on sensor selection.
+- MC shall send motor rpm reading in unsigned int format (2 bytes).
+- MC shall send measured voltage in unsigned int format (2 bytes).
 - MC shall send **"E"** to indicate end of data transmission.
 - PC shall respond with **"A"** or **"F"** to indicate acknowledge or fail.

 #### Indicating ERROR State
 - MC shall send **"Z"** to PC to indicate ERROR state.
-- MC shall send error message to PC.
+- MC shall send error message to PC in ASC2 string format.
 - MC shall send **"E"** to indicate end of message.
-- Action for PC will be **TBD**.
+- PC shall re-connect serial communication to Arduino board to cause RTS (Request To Send) to auto reset Arduino board.

 #### Indicating Normal State
 - MC shall send **"N"** to PC to indicate MC is back to normal state.